awkgnuke/SpotDL-Wrapper/README.md

 Hello!
 This is a spotdl Wrapper for mac, I used Applescript and Platypus (https://sveinbjorn.org/platypus) to make it.
 Enjoy :)
+You can download the latest version from releases -

 You need: